 Dedicated Servers for Temporary Traffic Surges

 Our dedicated server solution is also a great choice for sites that are expecting an influx of traffic in the future.
-For example, if you’re currently on a Business 1 plan and you have plans to show a Super Bowl ad in a few weeks, you should scale up your hosting plan to ensure your site doesn’t go down due to a traffic surge.
+For example, if you’re currently on a Business 1 plan and you have plans to show a Super Bowl ad in a few weeks, you should scale up your WordPress hosting plan to ensure your site doesn’t go down due to a traffic surge.

 In the past, we’ve worked with companies like DARTDrones to prepare for the “Shark Tank Effect”.
 When DARTDrones was featured on Shark Tank, their site hosted on a Kinsta dedicated server was able to serve over 1 million page views in 6 hours without any downtime.
 Best of all, moving to a Kinsta dedicated server reduced page load times by over 50%.